Skip to content

 @inject_from_container(container)

-# โŒ Parameter 'oops' of 'my_function' depends on an unknown service 'NotManagedByWireup'.
+# โŒ Parameter 'oops' of 'my_function' depends on an unknown injectable 'NotManagedByWireup'.

 Wireup integrations assert that requested injections in the framework are valid.